 While the chapel itself is a beautiful site, it is the blood and its accompanying story that attracts visitors, from the devoutly religious to the deeply skeptical to those just curious to know what the fuss is all about.

-On Ascension Day, May 25, a festival known as the Procession of the Blood attracts residents and tourists alike.
-It is on this day that the Bishop of Bruges carries the cherished phial through the streets followed by residents performing an historic reenactment of the relic’s arrival and acting out other biblical scenes.
+On Ascension Day, a festival known as the Procession of the Holy Blood attracts residents and tourists alike.
+It is on this day that the Bishop of Bruges carries the cherished vial through the streets preceded by residents performing an historic reenactment of the relic’s arrival and acting out other biblical scenes.
 The first recorded procession took place in 1291, and some 718 years later, it is still happening.